COVID-19 and Brexit – Protecting patients across Europe from pandemics

 A group of 18 pan-European healthcare stakeholders launched the statement “COVID-19 and Brexit – Protecting patients across Europe from pandemics” which highlights the importance of addressing health issues as part of the agreement on the future relationship between the EU and the UK.

-Because of issues such as shortages, unequal access to healthcare, cross-border health threats and more, there is a strong, urgent need for coordination.
+Because of issues such as shortages, unequal access to healthcare, cross-border health threats and more, there is a strong need for coordination.

 The group of healthcare stakeholders calls upon EU and UK decision-makers to reach agreement on:

-- Public health – Close coordination on public health and wellbeing, including data sharing and early warning systems, to ensure maximum preparedness to tackle health threats.
+- Public health – Close coordination in public health and wellbeing, including data sharing and early warning systems, to ensure maximum preparedness to tackle health threats.

 - Patient safety – Compatible regulatory frameworks for the manufacture, inspection and licensing of medicines and medical equipment such as ventilators and PPE, enabling rapid release onto the market and guaranteeing high safety standards.

 - Uninterrupted supply of medicines and medical devices – Maximum possible cooperation in import and export of medicines and medical supplies across UK/EU borders, to minimise delays in products reaching patients, including:

 - A Mutual Recognition Agreement on Good Manufacturing Practices that encompasses inspections and batch testing for medicines, and CE-marking of medical technologies.

 - Agreed interpretation of the implications of the Northern Ireland Protocol to ensure continuity of supply of medicines to patients in Northern Ireland.